 The diversity of Kuching people is best seen at the Satok Sunday (Weekend) Market.
 Now located at the Kubah Ria Farmer’s Centre, the market has practically everything one could imagine, ranging from local cakes, sago worms, books, textile, plants and so much more.
 Since the market is only open on Saturday and Sunday morning, it is advised to go early in the morning to see the buzz.
 If you can’t make it to the Sunday Market, visiting the Satok Market is also quite thrilling. / Photo shows vegetables on sale on the Sunday Market

 Over the years, Dayak cuisine has gained popularity among tourist and locals due to the fact that such cuisine is not available in any other part of the world.
 Among the dishes recommended are Manok Pansuh, Umai Ikan, Kasam Ikan/Babi, Tempoyak Pork Soup, and Terung Asam Chicken Soup.
-That said, it is highly recommended to go eat Dayak food for dinner at these restaurants.
-Among the places serving this exotic dishes are Sorai Cafe and Aroma Cafe.
-When at these places, the Dayak food menu is listed here. / Photo shows Ulam with Sambal, a typical Dayak dish
+That said, it is highly recommended to go eat Dayak food for dinner at these restaurants. / Photo shows Ulam with Sambal, a typical Dayak dish

 Kuching is often dubbed as the ‘Venice of the East’, and this has been largely attributed to the role played by the Perahu Tambang (Tambang boat), which not only acts as a mode of transportation for the locals, but also a very unique tourism product in the heart of Kuching City.
 With fees as low as RM20(USD5), one can rent a whole boat and go on a 30-60 minute ride on the Sarawak river, enjoying the beautiful Kuching City from the river.
-Else, you can take a Perahu Tambang like the local to cross the Sarawak River at the cost of less than RM1. / Photo shows a pier meant to catch the popular Perahu Tambang
+Else, you can take a Perahu Tambang like the local to cross the Sarawak River at the cost of less than RM1.
+You can also read about my experience riding the perahu tambang here.

 One would need to drive out to the sub-urbs of Kuching to go trekking, but with Kuching owning some of the best trekking places in Malaysia, it would be totally worth it.
 For those interested, here’s a our list of places you can go to for trekking. / Photo shows Bako National Park